jasonrahm00/bad-bank/README.md

 # Bad Bank

-The goal of this project is to track create a simulated banking interface using ReactJS and Bootstrap.
-In the interface users can create an account, deposit and withdraw money and see a list of existing users.
-There is no validation or security with this application - hence the name; the intent is to become familiarized with building React applications.
+The goal of this project is to create a simulated banking interface using ReactJS and Bootstrap.
+In the interface, users can create an account, deposit and withdraw money and see a list of existing users.
+There is no validation or security with this application - hence the name: Bad Bank.
+The intent is to become familiarized with building React applications.
 This project was created as an assingment for the MIT Full-Stack MERN Certification.
 For information on other projects I created for this certficiation, visit my [Github Portfolio Page](https://jasonrahm00.github.io/).

 ## Hosted Site